syncfusion/blazor-docs/src/diagrams/diagram/bpmn-shapes/bpmn-event.md

----
-title: "BPMN Event"
-component: "Diagram"
-description: "Event is notated with a circle and it represents an event in a business process"
----

 # BPMN event

 An [`Event`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagrams.DiagramBpmnEvent.html#Syncfusion_Blazor_Diagrams_DiagramBpmnEvent_Event) is a common BPMN process model element that represents something happens during a business process and its is notated with a circle.
 The type of events are as follows: